top of page

 Purpose:

-The MSV membership process takes a cohort (group) of applicants through three orientation sessions together to build camaraderie among the new members.
-This process ensures that new members are given consistent information about the Shed.
-A number of MSV leaders are involved in the delivery of the 3 sessions to help new guys connect with the leadership.
+The MSV membership process takes a cohort (group) of applicants through an orientation session and onboarding process together to build camaraderie among new members.
+This process ensures that new members are given consistent information about the Shed and that there is a better understanding of the Shed values and commitment.
+A number of MSV leaders are involved in the onboarding process to help new members connect with leadership, safety processes and become active members in the Shed.

 Process:

-The number of orientation session cycles will depend on the time of year.
+The number of onboarding session cycles will depend on the time of year.
 For example, fall is a busy time with increased membership applications, whereas spring and summer are not very busy.
-Orientation sessions will be scheduled according to the number of men seeking membership.
-Guys inquiring about membership are put on a wait list and become part of the next available cohort.
-A Membership Team member is in contact with those on the wait list.
+Cohort onboarding is generally scheduled once per month and may be adjusted according to the number of men seeking membership.
+A Membership Team member is in contact with new enquiries and those that wish to join will be added to the next open onboarding session.

-Cohort: presenters cover a variety of topics and a brief tour of the shop is given to the guys attending.
-They are given a membership form along with an orientation package to consider before committing to Orientation 2.
-Topics include:
+Presenters cover a variety of topics and includes a brief tour of the shop to men attending.
+They are provided with a membership form along with an orientation package to consider before committing to the onboarding day.

 • How is the Shed different from a community shop or a maker space?